RobertSmith/Orchestrate.NET/README.md

 #### Building the source

+For running tests follow either of the approaches
-For running tests, be sure to update the `app.config` file in the path `Orchestrate.Net.Tests/` and replace **YOUR-API-KEY-GOES-HERE** with your api key.
+  - update the `app.config` file in the path `Orchestrate.Net.Tests/` and replace **YOUR-API-KEY-GOES-HERE** with your api key (remember to unset this value before you commit/push your code to repository).

+  - set the environment variable `OrchestrateApiKey` value to match your api key (if you set this after you have opened Visual Studio, please restart Visual Studio, otherwise the environment variable will not be available).

+  If both the above settings are set, then the value set in environment variable will be used.